sweepai/sweep/docs/faq.md

 </details>

+## Why are you open source?
 <details>
-<summary>## Why are you open source?</summary>
+<summary>View details</summary>

-<p style="font-size:small;">We’re open source so that our users can see exactly how their data is processed, as well as learn from how Sweep works!
+We’re open source so that our users can see exactly how their data is processed, as well as learn from how Sweep works!
 We’re really excited about building a community of Sweep users.
-We also have a non-commercial license, so it’s not possible to self host/sell Sweep without working with us.</p>
+We also have a non-commercial license, so it’s not possible to self host/sell Sweep without working with us.

 </details>